bitcraze/cfcli/README.md

 Usage: cfcli [OPTIONS] <COMMAND>

 Commands:
-  log      Access to the log subsystem param    Access to the parameter subsystem mem      Access to the memory subsystem config   Configure the Crazyflie (radio settings, etc) util     Various supporting utilities for the Crazyflie and its ecosystem scan     List the Crazyflies found while scanning (on the selected address) select   Scan for Crazyflies and select which one to save for later interactions console  Print the console text from a Crazyflie help     Print this message or the help of the given subcommand(s)
+  log       Access to the log subsystem param     Access to the parameter subsystem mem       Access to the memory subsystem config    Configure the Crazyflie (radio settings, etc) util      Various supporting utilities for the Crazyflie and its ecosystem test      Run tests with the Crazyflie platform  Access platform functionality scan      List the Crazyflies found while scanning (on the selected address) select    Scan for Crazyflies and select which one to save for later interactions console   Print the console text from a Crazyflie help      Print this message or the help of the given subcommand(s)

 Options:
+  -n, --no-toc-cache  Do not use TOC cache
+  -d, --debug         Enable debug mode
-  -a, --address <ADDRESS>  Specify address [default: E7E7E7E7E7] -h, --help               Print help
+  -h, --help          Print help
   -V, --version       Print version
 ```

 To use the CLI you must first select which URI to use, this is done by scanning for available Crazyflies